taliff0001/escape_crew_email_service/README.md

 pip install -r requirements.txt
 ```

-### 4. Create .env file
+### 4. Configure environment variables

+Copy the example environment file and update it with your values:

 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file and add your Mailtrap API key and other configuration:
+Then edit the `.env` file with your actual configuration:

 ```
 MAILTRAP_API_TOKEN=your_mailtrap_api_token